RaenonX-DL/dragalia-data-parse/notes/enums/AbilityCondition.md

 ### `48` - `BUFFED_SPECIFIC_ID`

-Only effective if the user has a certain buff.
+Effective if the user has a certain buff.

 `Val 1 = 977` means that the user needs to have the action condition ID `977` for making the ability effective.

 If both `val 1` and `val 2` are specified, the user needs to have them **BOTH**.
-Otherwise, ``val 2`` will be set to ``0`` meaning that the field is not effective.
+Otherwise, ``val 2`` will be set to ``0`` meaning that the field is not in use.

 - **Val 1**: action condition ID of the required buff.